skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

     --single-placement-group false
   ```

-6 - Assigning Contributor Role to the host VM Managed Identity: This grants the necessary permissions allowing the control node to create compute nodes and associated resources.
+6 - Assign contributor role to the host VM managed identity: This grants the necessary permissions allowing the control node to create compute nodes and associated resources.

   ```bash
   # Get Host VM Principal ID